 Covers: Full tuition, fees, room & board, and books (up to $1,000)

-To Renew: Recipient must earn a minimum of 12-18 credit hours per semester, maintain a 3.5 cumulative GPA and perform 50 volunteer hours per semester or 100 per academic year.
-Preapproval of volunteer service is required.
+To Renew: Recipient must earn a minimum of 12-18 credit hours per semester, maintain a 3.5 cumulative GPA and perform 50 volunteer hours per semester or 100 per academic year as an ambassador in the Office of Recruitment and Admission.
+This volunteer placement has been pre-approved.

 Ella Sheperd Moore Provost Scholarship